GauthamArunachalam/reading-notes/technology/Docker/Docker.md

 - docker stop - can be used to stop running containers.
 It usually takes a bit of time because its tries to gracefully stop the container.
 We can forcefully stop containers with the flag **-t 0**
 - docker rm can be used to remove containers.
 This generally removes only the stopped containers.
 To include all the running container we can use flag **-f**
 - docker rmi can be used to remove images.

+## Docker compose

+- A application will usually have multiple dependent services and third party services that they interact with at the same time.
+This can even mean that these services need to be initialized in a specified order.
+These dependencies increases the complexity of local development as the user need to install, configure and run all these dependent components.
+- Docker compose is an independent tool developed to solve this, in simple terms it is an mark down language used to write the required services and configurations.
+- Docker compose can document system as a runnable configuration file.
+- Docker compose works on the basics of Configuration as code principle.
+- Docker compose was designed for a single hosted server that runs all its dependencies in itself.
+- It can also be well suited for
+    - Local dev
+    - Staging server
+    - CI/CD
+- Docker compose cannot be used in distributed system env and complex production env.

+- docker compose must be an yml file with the name "docker-compose"

+### Environment variables vs Build arguments

+- Env variables are values that are available inside a container which are required by the application while running
+- Build arguments are arguments that are required only at the runtime and not available at the container

+## Environment variables

+- Under the named service we can add environment and add the variables in a list format.
+- A env variable without any value will pass the host env variable value into the container

+## Profiles

+- Profiles can be used to run a subset of names services in a docker compose file.
+- We can configure profiles for each service in the services object in docker compose file
+- Adding no profile to a service will add that service to default and will run when all the time.
+- When we have cases like 2 different configurations to run and they have no overlap in this cases 2 docker files are suggested. eg. test and staging env.